HussainAther/journalism/data/wcsj/README.md

     - `other`: Value of payments made in-kind, for example puschase of meals.
     - `total`: value of payment, whether cash or in-kind.

-* fda.csv Data on warning letters sent to doctors by the U.S. Food and Drug Administration, because of problems in the way in which they ran clinical trials testing experimental treatments.
+* `fda.csv`: Data on warning letters sent to doctors by the U.S. Food and Drug Administration, because of problems in the way in which they ran clinical trials testing experimental treatments.
 Contains the following variables:

-name_last name_first name_middle Doctor’s last, first, and middle names.
+    - `name_last` `name_first` `name_middle`: Doctor’s last, first, and middle names.
-issued Date letter was sent.
+    - `issued`: Date letter was sent.
-office Office within the FDA that sent the letter. disease_democ.csv Data illustrating a controversial theory suggesting that the emergence of democratic political systems has depended largely on nations having low rates of infectious disease, from the Global Infectious Diseases and Epidemiology Network and Democratization: A Comparative Analysis of 170 Countries.
+    - `office`: Office within the FDA that sent the letter.
+    - `disease_democ.csv`: Data illustrating a controversial theory suggesting that the emergence of democratic political systems has depended largely on nations having low rates of infectious disease, from the [Global Infectious Diseases and Epidemiology Network](http://www.gideononline.com/) and _[Democratization: A Comparative Analysis of 170 Countries](http://www.amazon.com/Democratization-Comparative-Analysis-Countries-Routledge/dp/0415318602)_.

 food_stamps.csv U.S. Department of Agriculture data on the number of participants, in millions, and costs, in $ billions, of the federal Supplemental Nutrition Assistance Program from 1969 to 2016.